milojkonikolic/SRGAN-PyTorch/README.md

---gen-model-path - Path to trained generator model - PyTorch file --input-dir - Path to directory with images for test --out-dir - Path to output directory for saving images
+--gen-model-path - Path to trained generator model - PyTorch file --input-dir - Path to directory with images for test --out-dir - Path to output directory for saving images --high-res-images - [Optional] Path to directory with high resolution images.
+Only for calculating SSIM
 ```
 Ensure that the images in the input directory are low-resolution images downscaled by the specified factor.
 In this case `downsample_factor` is 4.

 This script is used to verify the model after the training on a sample of images.
+The output of the script are generated images specified as `out-dir` and SSIM metric if `high-res-images` is provided.
+The SSIM (Structural Similarity Index) measures the similarity between the original high resolution image and generated image.
+It quantifies the similarity of structures (patterns, textures) in the images rather than simply measuring pixel-wise differences.

 ## Results
 The model is trained on [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).